knokko/vk-compressor/bc1/docs.md

 `vkUpdateDescriptorSets`, you can't reuse the descriptor set until the command buffer has completed execution.

-The `sourceBufferRange` is the third parameter.
-This buffer range must contain the data of the image to be compressed, in an RGBA format with 1 byte per component.
-Thus, the byte size of the range should be `4 * width * height`.
+The `sourceBuffer` is the third parameter.
+This buffer must contain the data of the image to be compressed, in an RGBA format with 1 byte per component.
+Thus, the byte size of the should be `4 * width * height`.

-In the first overload, the `destinationBufferRange` is the fourth parameter.
-Once the command buffer has completed execution, the encoded image data will be stored in this buffer range.
+In the first overload, the `destinationBuffer` is the fourth parameter.
+Once the command buffer has completed execution, the encoded image data will be stored in this buffer.
 The byte size should be `width * height / 2`.
 The `width` and `height` parameters are simply the width and height of the image to be compressed, in pixels.